Momoh38/0x00-hello_world/0x09-static_libraries/README.md

-This is for a static library
+This is the readme for static libraries